redengin/sneakernet/README.md

 SneakerNet nodes are inexpensive to create.
 By creating a SneakerNet node, you increase access to information.

+The SneakerNet App provides users automated access to local USENET content.
+By using the app, users distribute USENET content across SneakerNet nodes.

 <!-- Checkout [creation](https://github.com/redengin/sneakernet/wiki)
 for details on building your own SneakerNet node. -->